Edmund Crosby Quiggin

 Edmund Crosby Quiggin (23 August 1875 – 4 January 1920) was a British linguist and scholar.
 Born in Cheadle, Staffordshire, he was educated at Kingswood School in Bath.
-In 1893 he matriculated at Gonville and Caius College, Cambridge University, to read Modern and Medieval Languages.
+In 1893 he matriculated at Gonville and Caius College, Cambridge, to read Modern and Medieval Languages.
 He graduated with first-class honours.
 The fellows of Caius included the lawyer and legal historian Charles Henry Monro, who spoke Irish and encouraged Quiggin to study in this area.